yoichitgy/hugo_yoichitgy/content/post/2015-09-02-dependency-injection-in-mvvm-architecture-with-reactivecocoa-part4-implementing-the-view-and-viewmodel.md

         }
     }

-Type `Command-U` and run the unit tests.
+Input `Command-U` and run the unit tests.
 Passed, right?
-We got the empty implementations of View and ViewModel with the dependencies injected.
+We got the empty implementation of View and ViewModel with the dependencies injected.

 ## Actual Implementation of View and ViewModel

-In this section, we are going to add actual implementations of View and ViewModel to the project to display image meta data (tags and pixel sizes) in the table view.
+In this section, we are going to add actual implementation of View and ViewModel to display image meta data (tags and pixel sizes) in the table view.
 Although we will add a `UIImageView` to the table view cell, only the labels for the meta data are implemented in this blog post.
 The image view will be used in the next blog post.

 ### ViewModel Implementation